Great Destinations for Fall Bumper Crops

 But no matter where you choose to aim your car, a fall road trip is a spectacular — and delicious — journey of the senses.

 Fall is harvest festival time throughout the Northwest.
 Here are our top picks for the whole family:

-- North of Spokane, the Harvest Festival at Beck’s Harvest House (weekends, September 21, 2019 through October) offers a 5-acre corn maze, fresh-picked pumpkins, pumpkin doughnuts and live music.
+- An additional Green Bluff’s event north of Spokane is the Harvest Festival at Beck’s Harvest House on dates in September and October, which offers a giant corn maze, fresh-picked pumpkins, pumpkin doughnuts and live music.

-- Between Lynden and Bellingham, Bellewood Farms has 62 acres of apple and pear orchards, and a farm store, bakery, café and distillery.
-Their Harvest Festival (weekends, September 7, 2019 through October), features apple bin train tours, a corn maze and apple-cider doughnuts.
+- In northwest Washington, between Lynden and Bellingham, Bellewood Farms has over 30 acres of apple orchards, a farm store, bakery, café and distillery.
+Their Harvest Festival in September and October features apple bin train tours, a corn maze and apple-cider doughnuts.